algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

    - User acceptance testing (UAT) for assessing user satisfaction.
 ### 3.4.2 Identify Testing Type
 #### Agile testing
-Agile testing includes an incremental approach to testing.
-In this type of software testing, features are tested as they are developed.
+Agile testing involves an incremental approach, where features are tested as they are developed during the software development process.
 ## 4. EXECUTION STRATEGY

 ### 4.1 Criteria
 #### 4.1.1 Entry Criteria and Exit Criteria
   - Entry criteria define the conditions that must be fulfilled before the testing process can commence.
-They serve as a set of prerequisites and ensure that the testing environment is ready for effective and meaningful testing.
+These criteria act as prerequisites and ensure that the testing environment is ready for effective and meaningful testing.
 Entry criteria typically include aspects such as:
     - **The availability of the test environment**
     - **Completion of necessary documentation**
     - **Readiness of unit test**
     - **The successful completion of any prerequisite testing phases.**

-    Meeting entry criteria helps ensure that testing can proceed efficiently and that the results obtained are reliable.
+    Adhering to entry criteria helps ensure efficient testing and that the results obtained are reliable.
   <p float="left">
   <img src="Images/entryExitCriteria.png" width="700" />
   </p>

 - Exit criteria, on the other hand, establish the conditions that must be met for testing to be considered complete and successful.
-They define the point at which testing activities can be concluded and the software can move to the next phase or be released.
+They determine when testing activities can be concluded and the software can move to the next phase or be released.
 Exit criteria may include factors such as:

   - **Achieving a certain level of test coverage**